 The key sources of uncertainty for the Company are expenses and policyholder behaviour assumptions such as surrenders.
-There was a subsequent event arising after the reporting date, that of the covid-19 pandemic, which was excluded from the technical provision valuation as at the year end.

 It is noted that no significant simplified methods were used to calculate life technical provisions, including those used for calculating the risk margin.
-Non-life technical provisions are assumed to be equal to their IFRS equivalents.

-The Company does not apply a volatility adjustment, as referred to in Article 77d of Directive 2009/138/EC or matching adjustments as referred to in Article 77b.
+The Company does not apply a volatility adjustment, as referred to in Article 77d (UK) of Directive 2009/138/EC or matching adjustments as referred to in Article 77b (UK).